Ulanhu

 An ethnic Tumed Mongol, he took the nom de guerre Ulanhu (lit.
 'Red son') and had the nickname of "Mongol Prince” during his political career.
-He served as Vice-Premier between 1956 and 1966.
+He served as Vice Premier between 1956 and 1966.
 He was purged during the Cultural Revolution but later reinstated.
-Between 1983 and 1988 he held the office of Vice President of the People's Republic of China.
+Between 1983 and 1988 he held the office of Vice President of China.

 Ulanhu was the highest-ranking minority official in PRC history, and became an icon of loyalty both to the Mongolian people and to the PRC.
 Except for the period of the Cultural Revolution, his family dominated the politics of Inner Mongolia.
 His son Buhe served as Chairman of Inner Mongolia for a decade, and his granddaughter Bu Xiaolin was appointed to the same position in 2016.

 Early career

 Born in Tumed Left Banner, just outside the city of Hohhot, Ulanhu was the child of herders.
 He went to elementary school in his hometown, and went on to study at the Mongolian-Tibetan College of Beiping (now Beijing).
 He joined the Socialist Youth League of China (later renamed Communist Youth League) in 1924, intending to become communist revolutionary.
-In 1925, he joined the Communist Party of China and was sent to Moscow Sun Yat-sen University in the Soviet Union to study Marxism.
+In 1925, he joined the Chinese Communist Party and was sent to Moscow Sun Yat-sen University in the Soviet Union to study Marxism.
 In Moscow, Ulanhu shared a desk with Chiang Ching-kuo, the son of Chiang Kai-shek.

-In 1929, when he returned from his studies, Ulanhu began organizing communist rallies in Mongolia, and was appointed a Committee Member of the CPC's West-Mongolia Working Committee.
+In 1929, when he returned from his studies, Ulanhu began organizing communist rallies in Mongolia, and was appointed a Committee Member of the CCP's West-Mongolia Working Committee.
 In 1931, Ulanhu was chosen to run the military and intelligence offices in Mongolia, serving in Ikh Juu League (now the city of Ordos).
 During the Second World War, Ulanhu led his forces to stop the Japanese from advancing towards Hohhot and led his officers to march to northern Shaanxi where he continued battling against the Japanese forces.
 In August 1941, he arrived at the revolutionary base of Yan'an to work on ethnic affairs.

 Civil war

 During the Chinese Civil War, Ulanhu was one of the commanders of the Pingjin Campaign and the Liaoshen Campaign, he also led his Communist forces to destroy the local bandits and anti-communist forces in Mongolia.
-Ulanhu was instrumental in bringing Inner Mongolia under the control of the Communist Party of China and was elected the Acting Governor and founding Chairman of the Autonomous Government of Inner Mongolia in 1947.
+Ulanhu was instrumental in bringing Inner Mongolia under the control of the Chinese Communist Party and was elected the Acting Governor and founding Chairman of the Autonomous Government of Inner Mongolia in 1947.
 Inner Mongolia was the first of five recognized autonomous regions in China.
-In September 1954, Ulanhu was named Vice-Premier, ranking eighth.